-- Observer missions: Commissioner Freyer and Karuoombe travelled to observe the Lesotho, Angola Parliamentary Elections and the referendum in Zimbabwe; - In March 2013, the Commission registered a new political party; Christian Democratic Voice; - In 2011, a Commissioner resigned and in February 2013, His Excellency the President, Dr. Hifikepunye Pohamba appointed Mr. Butty Nespect Salom as Commissioner as from 01 March 2013 - 31 August 2016.
+In 2011, a Commissioner resigned and in February 2013, His Excellency the President, Dr. Hifikepunye Pohamba appointed Mr. Butty Nespect Salom as Commissioner as from 01 March 2013 - 31 August 2016.

-Democracy Building Division
+3.3.7 Democracy Building Division

 The division's regional voter education officers carried out voter education sessions for adults and learners in secondary schools.
 Public gatherings were also organised to allow access to the sessions by more people.